unm-historiography/2018-spring/essays/To Be Reviewed/Annales School.md

 combining of these two theories and creating a system in which multiple theories and ideas serve to compliment and expand on one another would be the basis of the Annales School and its mission to create a *Total History*.
 As H.L.
-Wesseling put it**, “the achievement of the Annales revolution has been that they exposed this anachronism and introduced the history of man instead of that of the state.”**(Wesseling 1978)
+Wesseling put it, **“the achievement of the Annales revolution has been that they exposed this anachronism and introduced the history of man instead of that of the state.”**(Wesseling 1978)